 Boat Trips to the Best Secluded Beaches of Mallorca

-Natural Beaches in Mallorca: The Issue of Seagrass
+Natural Beaches in Mallorca: The Issue with the Seagrass

 Recently, I came across reviews from some visitors on various online platforms who had visited Es Trenc and had a rather negative experience.
 It is natural for opinions about a beach to differ, whether one likes it or not, and whether it lives up to the Caribbean or is simply hyped.
 However, the reasons provided were quite peculiar: the beach was described as dirty.
 But not due to litter or human waste, but rather because of algae, they said.